nkhorman/spamilter/docs/man/spamilter.md

 Information collected from the preceding stages is evaluated, and acted upon in the following stages;
 - End Of Header - This is a transisition point from header information to body information.
 The majority of Spamilter's "filter" evaluation is done here.
 - Body - This is called potentially multiple times, with chunks of the email body content.
+Evaluate URLs found in the body against the DBL database.
+MsExtChk - Collect information about attachment filename extensions.
 - End Of Message - The entierty of the email has been transfered.
+MsExtChk - Evaluate the filename extensions and react appropiately based on MsExtChkAction.
 - Close - close the Databases, and if the MTA IP address was inculpated, and the email was not rejected, then the MTA IP address is IpfwMtad exculpated.

 ## FILTERS